 It is not permitted to fit any additional suspension components, only the number originally fitted by the manufacturer is permitted.

 It is permitted to strengthen Suspension components (Refer to Championship Regulation 7.8.2)

+Additional Anti-roll bars, Anti-tramp bars, Panhard rods, Watts linkages, lowering blocks and their mountings may be added.

 7.8.3 Suspension mounting points: